Key Takeaways

 Last on this list, you’ll also want to look for opportunities to add internal links.

-While this isn’t necessarily content-related, I can’t tell you how many content audits I’ve conducted where content teams completely neglect internal links.
+While this isn’t necessarily content-related, I can’t tell you how many content audits I’ve done where content teams completely ignored internal links.

 Don’t be like those teams.